AbdurRehman712/laravel-secure-admin-framework/README.md

 Laravel Secure Admin Framework is a production-ready, enterprise-grade Laravel template designed for organizations requiring robust admin management systems with secure authentication and granular permission controls.
 Built with modern web technologies and best practices, it provides a solid foundation for building scalable administrative applications.

+**🚀 Now Enhanced with AI Development Platform:** Transform your development workflow with role-specific AI workspaces, copy-paste AI integration, and automated code generation - all built on the secure foundation you trust.

-**Perfect for:** Government agencies, enterprise organizations, educational institutions, healthcare systems, and any organization requiring secure, role-based admin panels.
+**Perfect for:** Government agencies, enterprise organizations, educational institutions, healthcare systems, development teams, and any organization requiring secure, role-based admin panels with AI-enhanced development capabilities.

 ## ✨ Key Features